top of page

 Symptoms of giardiasis include abdominal pain, diarrhea and weight loss.
 The symptoms start up to three weeks after exposure, and last six weeks or more without treatment.

-The worms can affect the liver, gallbladder and bile duct of humans.
+The worms affect the liver, gallbladder and bile duct of humans.
+They're able to move along the blood paths of the body.
 Without treatment the condition lasts the lifespan of the parasite, up to 30 years.

 sick man